Prosocial Norm Emergence in Multiagent Systems: Results: Testing the Hypotheses

-\paragraph{Hypothesis.} We take Hypothesis H\fsub{social} as stating that \frameworkPro wins (in aggregate societal gains) over representative central and hybrid approaches.
+\paragraph{Hypothesis.} We take Hypothesis H\fsub{social} as stating that \framework wins (in aggregate societal gains) over representative central and hybrid approaches.
+The corresponding null hypothesis indicates no gains under \framework.

 \paragraph{Metric.} Our metric is mean travel time for the whole intersection.
-It is calculated by adding the best case travel time (that is, 19 ticks, one for each cell in each lane) to the mean delay (mean number of stops for all vehicles in each tick.
+It is calculated by adding the best-case travel time (that is, 19 ticks, one for each cell in each lane) to the mean delay (mean number of stops for all vehicles in each tick.

-\paragraph{Baselines.} There are two main traffic control paradigms, pre-timed (in which the signals change in a fixed pattern) and actuated (in which signals change in response to vehicles arriving at the intersection from different directions).
-The actuated paradigm is know to deliver a higher performance than pre-timed.
-Therefore, we adopt a variant of the actuated paradigm, called the fully actuated control strategy \cite{Urbanik+15:traffic-signals} as one of our baselines approaches.
+\paragraph{Baselines.} There are two main traffic control paradigms, pretimed (in which the signals change in a fixed pattern) and actuated (in which signals change in response to vehicles arriving at the intersection from different directions).
+The actuated paradigm is known to deliver higher performance than pretimed.
+Therefore, we adopt a variant of the actuated paradigm, called the fully actuated control strategy \cite{Urbanik+15:traffic-signals} as one of our baseline approaches.
 To compare to previous multiagent systems research, we also adopt the Silk \cite{IJCAI-16:Silk} approach as another baseline because Silk is a hybrid approach and studies a similar social dilemma situation in a similar traffic setting.
+We highlight the difference between \framework and Silk in Section~\ref{sec:related}.

-Fully actuated control is a traditional approach to regulate traffic.
+Fully actuated control is a traditional approach to regulating traffic.
 In fully actuated control, each \emph{movement}, for example, the northbound traffic flow at an intersection, has a detector.
 A \emph{phase} is a combination of nonconflicting movements.
 We pair northbound and southbound flows to create one phase and eastbound and westbound flows to create the other.
 We assume fully actuated control alternates between these phases.
-Each phase has a \emph{minimum green} (set to one in our experiment); thereafter, the green can be extended indefinitely as long as a vehicle is detected at the intersection.
+Each phase has a \emph{minimum green} (set to one in our experiment); thereafter, the green can be extended indefinitely provided a vehicle keeps on being detected at the intersection.